Topsail Beach, North Carolina: Recreation

-(Women's Air-force Service Pilots) exhibit was opened.
+(Women's Air-force Service Pilots) The exhibit was opened.
 This exhibit tells the story of the first women trained to fly American military aircraft.

 Geography

-According to the United States Census Bureau, the town has a total area of 5.8 sqmi, of which 4.4 square miles (11.3 km^{2}) is land and 1.5 sqmi (25.30%) is water.
+According to the United States Census Bureau, the town has a total area of 5.8 sqmi, of which 4.4 square miles (11.3 km^{2}) is land and 1.5 sqmi (25.30%) is water.Topsail Beach is located on the southern portion of Topsail Island, part of North Carolina’s barrier island system.
+Barrier islands along the Atlantic coast were formed through long-term sediment deposition influenced by ocean currents and tidal patterns.
+The coastline near Topsail Beach is shaped by wave action, seasonal storms, and periodic erosion.

+Like other barrier island communities in North Carolina, the town experiences shoreline changes due to hurricanes and tropical systems.
+Coastal management efforts, including beach nourishment projects, have been implemented to stabilize portions of the shoreline.
+These efforts are designed to reduce erosion and protect infrastructure while maintaining the natural character of the coastline.

 It is the southernmost town on Topsail Island.